 There are two other standard ways to generate string representations:

 - Call the str() magic method (e.g. using the Python str() function.
-This calls expression_to_string with the option standardize equal to True (see below). - Call the to_string() method on the ExpressionBase class.
-This defaults to calling expression_to_string with the option standardize equal to False (see below).
+This calls expression_to_string, using the default values for all arguments. - Call the to_string() method on the ExpressionBase class.
+This calls expression_to_string and accepts the same arguments.